 In P or N, the car will not drive, but the handbrake will keep it still.
-However, if in any other gear, the car will drive off under power if you touch the gas pedal, purposefully or by accident, unless you have the brakes on.
+However, if in any other gear, the car will drive off under power if you touch the accelerator pedal, purposefully or by accident unless you have the brakes on.

 However, creep can be useful for slow traffic conditions, as you would use clutch and brake control, in a manual transmission vehicle.
-It is unwise to use creep to keep still on a hill, as it might let you down, literally.
-Use handbrake to prevent roll back.
+It is unwise to use creep to keep still on a hill, as it might let you down, literally!
+So, use the handbrake to prevent rollback.

 When driving an automatic car, you would mostly use the right foot only for braking or accelerating in normal driving conditions; as you would in a manual vehicle.
 If you need to do some manoeuvring, it is ok to use both feet lightly; left on the brake and right on the gas.

 Driving an automatic car can be strange to begin with, but study your vehicle, practise driving and learn to anticipate the need for the early release of the gas pedal, and progressive braking.